 - Many more.

-If you have been in a car accident involving a driver under the influence of marijuana, do not hesitate to speak to our Los Angeles car accident attorney from the Law Office of Howard Craig Kornberg.
+If you have been in a car accident involving a driver under the influence of marijuana, do not hesitate to speak to our skilled attorney from the Law Office of Howard Craig Kornberg.
 Call our offices at 310-997-0904 today.